unixhex/exipicrename2/README.md

 # exipicrename2

-python3 script for renaming pictures (and matching raw files) on base of embeded exif / iptc data - date, camera name, serial numbers e.g.
+python3 script for renaming pictures (and matching (raw, xml, txt, ..) files) on base of embedded exif / iptc data - date, camera name, serial numbers e.g.

-Target-Platforms: Linux, Android

-Stage of this project: initializing / early development

-early beta  of python3 version seems to work on Linux with python 3.7

-No waranty it is working for you, too.
-**Please make a backup of your files** before testing this.

-This programm needs the python library "pillow".

-see also: requirements.txt

 reads exif data from pictures and rename them used exif tags are: